 "An ideal student is someone looking for an opportunity to grow and gain new knowledge, not only to advance their career, but impact the field of education."

-Lydia Young, Associate Dean of Academic & Faculty Affairs, Graduate School of Education
+Lydia Young, Associate Teaching Professor, Graduate School of Education and Director of NExT

 A graduate degree or certificate from Northeastern—a top-40 university—can accelerate your career through rigorous academic coursework and hands-on professional experience in the area of your interest.
 Apply now—and take your career to the next level.